-PAE is a new and less invasive option to treat BPH.
+PAE is a safe and less invasive option to treat BPH.
 If you have been diagnosed with BPH or enlarged prostate, talk with your doctor and share this brochure with them.
 If you have questions, call us!
 We are happy to help provide the information that you need to make an informed decision with your doctor.

-LAKELAND VASCULAR INSTITUTE MEDICINE WITHOUT LIMITS
+LAKELAND VASCULAR INSTITUTE MEDICINE WITHOUT LIMITSTM

-Interventional radiology (IR) represents an exciting new frontier in medicine.
-Today's IR therapies are more precise, less invasive and more effective than ever... providing additional options to treat disease and restore your patients to optimal health.
+Interventional radiology (IR) represents an exciting new frontier in disease and pain treatment.
+Today's IR therapies are more precise, less invasive and more effective than ever... giving you and your doctor additional options to treat disease and restore you to optimal health.

 At the Lakeland Vascular Institute, we do so much more than treat vascular disease.
-We use the body's vascular system-along with state-of-the-art imaging guidance- to reach the source of the problem and deliver precisely targeted therapy.
-Cancerous tumors.
-Spine fractures.
-Abdominal aortic aneurysms.
-Uterine fibroids.
-Obesity.
-And of course, vascular disease and access.
+We use the body's vascular system-along with state-of-theart imaging guidance-to reach the source of the problem and deliver precisely targeted therapy.
+Cancerous tumors, spine fractures, abdominal aortic aneurysms, uterine fibroids, enlarged prostate and of course, vascular disease and access.
 These and many other health conditions can be treated faster, less expensively and with greater safety and accuracy than ever before.